-Did you do each of these BEFORE going to labor and delivery?
-Review the labor and delivery site tool objectives found on Blackboard Complete the drug cards for labor and delivery/antepartum and Newborn -THESE MUST BE HANDWRITTENTYPED CARDS WILL NOT BE ACCEPTED.
-(Suggestion: look in your OB textbook for most of this information.)
-Complete and/or review the "Labor & Delivery Study Guide" and also review the "Intrapartum Electronic Fetal Monitoring Study Review Guide" found in your syllabus.
-Read appropriate chapters in your OB textbook and the Lamaze Parents Magazine.
-Read the UMC Student Orientation manual "Perinatal Area" regarding labor and delivery (this is in Blackboard) or the Covenant L & D Orientation Sheet.
-Review OB student charting sheets and the example of how to complete the charting sheet.
-Bring these things with you to Labor and Delivery clinical rotations: Print a copy of the labor and delivery site tool found on Blackboard to bring with you to gather needed information.
-Completed labor and delivery/antepartum AND Newborn drug cards (Turn in to the instructor at the beginning of your shift).
-You must bring these to every clinical rotation in Labor and Delivery.
-Student charting sheets (bring several with you) You must complete at least one chart per day and turn copies in to the instructor on FRIDAY. (also bring the example of how to fill this out to refer too and ask the faculty questions as needed) Completed "Labor & Delivery Study Guide" (Turn in to the instructor at the beginning of your shift) Clinical Guideline regarding report: Receive nurse to nurse report; evening students get report from day student nurse then go with day student when they give report to TPCN.
-Day students DO NOT leave the unit until report is given and you introduce the evening student to the patient's TPCN.
-Check with faculty before leaving the unit during clinicals or at the end of the shift.
-If at Covenant, give report to TPCN.

-\\Site tools and must be submitted by 1700 on Sunday after the previous week's rotation in Labor and Delivery.
+Did you do ea ch of these BEFORE going to labor and delivery?
+Comple BE HA look in Comple "Intrap Read ay Read th the labor and delivery site tool objectives found on Blackboard attemption to the drug cards for labor and delivery/antepartum and Newborn -THESE MUST NDWRITTENTYPED CARDS WILL NOT BE ACCEPTED.
+(Suggestion: your OB textbook for most of this information.) at and/or review the "Labor & Delivery Study Guide" and also review the artum Electronic Fetal Monitoring Study Review Guide" found in your syllabus.
+Appropriate chapters in your OB textbook and the Lamaze Parents Magazine.
+The UMC Student Orientation manual "Perinatal Area" regarding labor and delivery in Blackboard) or the Covenant L & D Orientation Sheet.
+Print a gather Compl instruction Laborated Agy an fill this copy of the labor and delivery site tool found on Blackboard to bring with you to needed information. eted labor and delivery/antepartum AND Newborn drug cards (Turn in to the tor at the beginning of your shift).
+You must bring these to every clinical rotation or and Delivery.
+It charting sheets (bring several with you) You must complete at least one chart per d turn copies in to the instructor on FRIDAY. (also bring the example of how to sout to refer too and ask the faculty questions as needed) eted "Labor & Delivery Study Guide" (Turn in to the instructor at the beginning or nift) Receiv day stu given a leline regarding report: e nurse to nurse report; evening students get report from day student nurse then go with dent when they give report to TPCN.
+Day students DO NOT leave the unit until report is nd you introduce the evening student to the patient's TPCN.
+Check with faculty before the unit during clinicals or at the end of the shift.
+Site tools a nd must be submitted by 1700 on Sunday after the previous week's rotation in Labor and Delivery.

+tudent NameRNSG2462-CLINICAL DRUG CARDS

 ANTEPARTUM/LABOR AND DELIVERY

 THESE MUST BE HANDWRITTEN-NO TYPED CARDS WILL BE ACCEPTED.

 Complete drug cards for these medications using the Antepartum/Labor & Delivery drug card forms in the

-syllabus.
+yllabus.
 The faculty will critique them on your first day at the clinical setting.
-Be prepared to discuss the
+Be prepared to discuss the 1170

-appropriate drugs ordered for your patient.
+ppropriate drugs ordered for your patient.
 Look in your OB textbook for much of the information.
-Be sure

-that ALL the information on the card is OB and/or Labor and Delivery focused (e.g. dose, nursing measures,
+Be so that ALL the information on the card is OB and/or Labor and Delivery focused (e.g. dose, nursing measures uic

-interventions, teaching).
+nterventions, teaching).

 Cervidil

 Cytotec

 Pitocin

 Fentanyl (Sublimaze)

-Tenanyi (Saeimaze)

 Ropivacaine

-Roptvaeame

 Phenylephrine

-1 henytephinie

 Stadol

-Stadoi

 Phenergan

-rhenergan

 Demerol

-Demerol

 Hemabate

 Methergine

 Magnesium Sulfate

 Calcium Gluconate

 Betamethasone

 Terbutaline (Brethine)

-Indomethacin